 How much are you willing to spend?
 Set your daily budget so you won’t spend more than you can afford.
 Google is cool like that.

 This is similar to your budget, but more specific.
 Your daily budget might be $100, but you might only be willing to spend $2 per click.
 Google or Bing need to know both.

 6) Create your ads

-Create effective, eye-catching ads that target the type of customer you want.
+Create compelling, eye-catching advertisements that target the type of customer you want.
 Do whatever you can to get your ideal customers to convert!

 7) Enter your billing information

-You’re done!
+You’re ready to go!
 Now in return for getting you a lot of leads, Google wants some money.
 I guess that’s fair.